zq99/mvc-design-pattern-in-excel-vba/README.md

 The second example is how to implement it using a Form as the user interface.

-Their is considerable overlap in the two solutions.
+There is considerable overlap in the two solutions.
 The main architecture is as follows: